 3. Hull’s Drive Reduction Theory

 Homeostasis means to maintain stability and stay the same, referring to our overall health.
+This is a natural tendency, but we can use the theories of motivation to overcome the resistance it generates.

 Many things in our external environment can affect our overall health.
 This includes our ability to put food on our table, a roof over our head, and money that enables us to provide those things.
 If our stability is threatened in any way, we are more inclined to take action.